RSS

 If you smoke indoors, you will want to minimize the smell before you show your home.
 Take your cigarettes outside for a period of time before you begin showing.
 Ozone sprays also help eliminate those lingering odours without leaving a masking, perfumed smell.

 Be careful if you have a pet.
 You may have become used to the particular smell of your cat or dog.
 Make sure litter boxes are kept clean.
 Keep your dog outdoors as much as possible.
-You may want to intermittently sprinkle your carpets with carpet fresheners as well.
+You may want to sprinkle your carpets with carpet fresheners as well intermittently.

 Plumbing and Fixtures

 All sink fixtures should look shiny and fresh.
 Buy new ones if scrubbing fails to get them into shape.
 Replacing them can be done easily and inexpensively.
-Check to make sure all hot and cold faucets are easy to turn and that none of the faucet’s leaks.
+Check to ensure all hot and cold faucets are easy to turn and none of the faucet’s leaks.
 If you do find a leaking faucet, change the washer.
 Again, this is an easy and inexpensive procedure.

-Finally, check the water pressure of each faucet, and look for any stains on the porcelain of the sinks or tubs.
+Finally, check each faucet's water pressure and look for any stains on the porcelain of the sinks or tubs.

 Once you have covered all these bases, your house will be in prime shape for its time on the Calgary Real Estate Market.
 Congratulations, you are ready to begin showing!